microsoft/csapps-msteams-watercooler/README.md

 5. Set-up Authentication
 3. Note that you have the %applicationId% from the previous step (Step 1).
 If do not have this value, refer this section of the Troubleshooting guide for steps to get these values.
->>Saikrishna/Naidu to create a Wiki page for Watercooler else remove this statement
 4. Go to App Registrations page here and open the Water Cooler app you created (in Step 1) from the application list.
 5. Under Manage, click on Authentication to bring up authentication settings.
 i.
 Add a new entry to Redirect URIs: